Educational psychology: John Dewey

 John Dewey (1859–1952) had a major influence on the development of progressive education in the United States.
 He believed that the classroom should prepare children to be good citizens and facilitate creative intelligence.
 He pushed for the creation of practical classes that could be applied outside of a school setting.
 He also thought that education should be student-oriented, not subject-oriented.
 For Dewey, education was a social experience that helped bring together generations of people.
 He stated that students learn by doing.
 He believed in an active mind that was able to be educated through observation, problem-solving, and enquiry.
 In his 1910 book How We Think, he emphasizes that material should be provided in a way that is stimulating and interesting to the student since it encourages original thought and problem-solving.
 He also stated that material should be relative to the student's own experience.

 Jean Piaget

-Jean Piaget (1896–1980) was one of the most powerful researchers in the area of developmental psychology during the 20th century.
+Jean Piaget (1896–1980) was one of the most powerful researchers in of developmental psychology during the 20th century.
 He developed the theory of cognitive development.
 The theory stated that intelligence developed in four different stages.
 The stages are the sensorimotor stage from birth to 2 years old, the preoperational state from 2 to 7 years old, the concrete operational stage from 7 to 10 years old, and the formal operational stage from 12 years old and up.
 He also believed that learning was constrained to the child's cognitive development.
 Piaget influenced educational psychology because he was the first to believe that cognitive development was important and something that should be paid attention to in education.
 Most of the research on Piagetian theory was carried out by American educational psychologists.